wadljawihf/LLM/README.md

 The `micro-benchmark` directory contains a collection of 55 rules derived from the Google Java Style Guide.
 These rules have been decomposed into 103 fine-grained sub-rules, with each sub-rule paired with its test files and `config.xml` to facilitate precise and reproducible evaluation.

+The code for running Checkstyle and prompting the LLMs if available in `src/checkstyle_main.py` and `src/llm_main.py`.
+The Checkstyle version used is [checkstyle-10.26.1](https://github.com/checkstyle/checkstyle/releases/tag/checkstyle-10.26.1) and Google Java Style Guide version is before [google-style](https://github.com/google/styleguide/commit/48401665ae2e31ad86609fce6ccaa8d37d25f335).

 ### Components
 The complete benchmark consists of two core components:
 1. Ground Truth Annotation File: A single Excel file, `benchmark_one_by_one_full.xlsx`, that provides manually annotated violation data for every sub-rule and test file.